 FEDERAL PELL GRANT

 A need-based federal grant administered by FAMU.
-Pell Grants are generally awarded only to undergraduate students (those who haven’t earned a bachelor’s degree).
+Pell Grants are awarded only to undergraduate students (those who haven’t earned a bachelor’s degree).
+The Pell Grant award is prorated based on the number of credit hours enrolled per semester.
 This grant does not have to be repaid.

 FEDERAL SUPPLEMENTAL EDUCATIOAL OPPORTUNITY GRANT (FSEOG)